-Calories in is a simple fix, by eating higher calorie foods.
+Calories in is a simple fix, this is achieved by eating higher calorie foods.
 But being on a clean Vegan diet can present some challenges.

-If you want to go down the rigid path, you can visit a health professional who can tailor how many calories you will need to consume per day just to maintain weight.
+If you want to go down the rigid path, you can visit a health professional who can tailor a plan outlining how many calories you will need to consume per day just to maintain weight.

 Otherwise, the average is 2000 calories for women, and 2500 calories for men on a per day basis.
 This can vary however with factors such as age or how much physical work you complete with your work.